AlexTrushkovsky/CoreVPN/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install`.
+Then add next capability`s to your app target:
+    - Personal VPN
+    - Network Extensions (Packet Tunnel, App Proxy)

 ## Requirements